MalloZup/doghub/README.md

 # doghub

-Monitor staled Issue and PR on Gitub for your project.
+Monitor staled Issue and PR on Gitub for your differernts projects

+# Status:

+working in progress

 # Configuration: